USGS-R/slim-data-release-template/README.md

       sf_object = sf_spatial_data, layer_name = I('spatial_data'))
 ```

 Push the files to sciencebase using these two utility functions that are included in `src/sb_utils.R` of this repo template.
 If you are uploading many files at once using `sb_replace_files` (either in a file hash or just multiple files passed in through `...`), it is recommended to use a task table to do so.
-To enable an internal task table method when using `sb_replace_files`, set the `use_task_table = TRUE`.
+Internal task table methods are enabled by default.
+If you do not want to use an internal task table, set the `use_task_table = FALSE` when using `sb_replace_files`.

 ```yaml
   sb_data: